rz780/Rebecca_Zamsky_Website/index.md

 _**[Regression Practice](Regression_practice)**_

-- The last assignment for my Data Science for Finance course we created a Machine Learning Model to predict the Sales Price.
+- The last assignment for my Data Science for Finance course we created a Machine Learning Model to predict the Sales Price of a house given various categorical and numerical variables.
+- I used a random forest regressor and achieved an R-squared value of 0.85865
+-

 <img src="images/dummy_thumbnail.jpg?raw=true"/>